 After graduating I was able to gain more guidance from studio owners who were Bikram’s first students.
 During my first year teaching, I was able to teach yoga for incarcerated youth at Tacoma Juvenile Detention Centre in the United States.
 This is where I really saw how the magic of yoga calmed the mind.
 In 2005 I came to New Zealand to teach for Yoga For the People.
 Decided to stay and completed my Nursing degree.
 Since then I have taught and practiced many styles of yoga, but Bikram Yoga has always been my number one favourite when it comes to feeling like I have completely stretched and strengthened every single part of my body.

-I have been physically active my whole life.
-Competitive swimming and 15+ years running took a toll mainly on my shoulders and knees, so when yoga found me in 2009 I felt my life changed forever.
-I decided that practicing the traditional 26 postures and 2 breathing exercises of the Bikram/Gosh lineage would be my basic health insurance.
+My first yoga practice included following pages with pictures and instructions from a health magazine in a park in England.
+It was, however, some 10 years later when I took my first hot yoga class that I felt my life changed forever.
+Years of competitive swimming and running took a toll mainly on my knees and shoulders, so I decided that practicing the traditional 26 postures and 2 breathing exercises of the Bikram/Gosh lineage would be my basic health insurance.

 I started practicing Bikram Yoga in my early 40’s, pulling on my trousers was hard, muscle tone was non existent, weight was slowly coming on my midriff.
 Drinking a tiny glass of wine daily, working very long hours and being self-employed, my personal relationships were coming second in my life and my head was driving me crazy, sleep was virtually limited to short bursts.